MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/pay-for-your-subscription.md

 ## Where do I send my check or EFT payment?

 [Check your invoice](view-your-bill-or-invoice.md) for payment instructions.
-You can also use the drop-down below to find payment instructions for your country.
+You can also use the drop-down below to find payment instructions for your country or region.
 If you're not sure how much you owe, you can check your bill and billing history online on the **Invoices** tab of the <a href="https://go.microsoft.com/fwlink/p/?linkid=2102895" target="_blank">Bills & payments</a> page.

 > [!NOTE]
 > Paying by check is only available in a few countries.